Osteomalacia

 References

-When the newly formed bone of the growth plate does not mineralize, the growth plate becomes thick, wide and irregular.
-This results in the clinical diagnosis of rickets, and is seen only in children because adults no longer have growth plates.
-When the remodeled bone does not mineralize, osteomalacia occurs, and this happens in all ages.
+Rickets is a problem near the joints when the bone formed by a growth plate does not mineralize.
+Then the growth plate becomes thick, wide and irregular.
+This is seen only in children because adults no longer have growth plates.
+However, the abnormal joints persist and adults can have deformities such as bowed legs.
 Most of the hereditary causes of osteomalacia appear during childhood and cause rickets.

 chart about osteomalacia